pranavpandey/dynamic-engine/README.md

     ...

     /**
-     * On foreground app changed.
-Use it to provide the app specific
+     * Called on foreground app changed.
+Use it to provide the app
-     * functionality in the app.
+     * specific functionality in the app.
      *
      * @param dynamicAppInfo The dynamic app info of the foreground
      *                       package.
      */
     @Override
-    public void onAppChange(dynamicAppInfo);
+    public void onAppChange(dynamicAppInfo) {
+        // TODO: Do any work here.
+    }

     ...
 }